timjogorman/RicherEventDescription/guidelines.md

 you may also use BRIDGING for any subevent which seemed to be ``part of'', yet temporally outside of, another event.

-\ex.
-After a week of attempted repairs, the palace *collapsed* Friday, the most disheartening part of the already-terrible *earthquake*.
+- After a week of attempted repairs, the palace *collapsed* Friday, the most disheartening part of the already-terrible *earthquake*.
 \a. *earthquake* BEFORE-CAUSE *collapsed* \b{.} *earthquake* BRIDGING *collapsed*